AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/download-install-additional-config-override.md

 ## Configure the Experience Manager Guides UI

+>[!NOTE]
+>
+> The Penultimate UI setting, available until the 2504 release of Experience Manager Guides, has been deprecated.
+Starting from the 2506 release, you can no longer use this setting to switch back to the old UI.

 The 2025.02.0 release of Adobe Experience Manager Guides brings a revamped UI and enhanced features to help you work faster and more efficiently than ever before.
 This includes, an all-new home page, a cleaner and more organized editor toolbar, dedicated map console, and enhanced features.

 To ensure a smooth transition and minimize disruptions, Experience Manager Guides provides a configuration option that allows you to switch back to the old UI ( and vice-versa) as needed.